simonfongnt/AlgoPlayground/lib/model/README.md

 ```
 2. Use `model module 2` to load the example module
 3. [Create / Load Datasets](lib/data/README.md)
-4. Use `data save 0.25 0.25` to ensure validate set (25% of train set) exists
+4. Use `data save 0.25 0` to ensure no validate set exists
-5. Use `data to model` to obtain train set and validate set
+5. Use `data to model` to obtain train set
 6. Use `model create` to create the model (optional)
 7. Use `model compile` to compile the model (optional)
 8. Use `model fit` to train the model and save to `model/tmp`

 ## Example: load existing model
-`KERAS_NN_SAMPLE.py` uses the dataset from `DATA_SAMPLE.py` Data thread module.
+`SKLEARN_SVC_SAMPLE.py` uses the dataset from `DATA_SAMPLE.py` Data thread module.
 1. Use `model modules` to list the data module
 ```
 lib/model: